biraj094/viz/README.md

 - **Package**: <a href="https://github.com/biraj094/rupantaran" target="_blank">rupantaran</a> (<a href="https://rupantaran.readthedocs.io/en/latest/" target="_blank">Documentation</a>)
 - **Demo**: <a href="https://bigha-busters.streamlit.app/" target="_blank">Launch Bigha Busters</a>

+## Data Accuracy

+If you find any discrepancies in measurements or geographical data, please create an issue on GitHub.

 ## License

-© 2024 Biraj Koirala.
-All rights reserved.
+© 2024 Biraj Koirala